Mountain Province Diamonds Provides Details of First Quarter 2023 Earnings Release and Conference Call

 TSX and OTC: MPVD

-TORONTO, April 19, 2023 /PRNewswire/ - Mountain Province Diamonds Inc. ("Mountain Province" or the "Company") MPVD and MPVD wishes to provide the details of its Q1 2023 earnings release and conference call.
+TORONTO, April 19, 2023 /CNW/ - Mountain Province Diamonds Inc. ("Mountain Province" or the "Company") MPVD and MPVD wishes to provide the details of its Q1 2023 earnings release and conference call.

 Earnings Release and Conference Call Details